-Another mental disorder, such as schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more or primary depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
-Exact cause is unknown... read more , may cause weight loss and reluctance to eat, but these disorders are not associated with anorexia nervosa, and patients with these disorders do not have a distorted body image.
+Another psychiatric disorder, such as schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more or primary depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more , may cause weight loss and reluctance to eat, but patients with these disorders do not have a distorted body image.

 Rarely, an unrecognized severe physical disorder may cause substantial weight loss.
 Disorders to consider include malabsorption syndromes Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
 Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more (eg, due to inflammatory bowel disease or celiac disease), new-onset type 1 diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more , adrenal insufficiency Clinical syndromes The adrenal glands, located on the cephalad portion of each kidney (see figure Adrenal glands), consist of a Cortex Medulla The adrenal cortex and adrenal medulla each have separate endocrine... read more , and cancer.
+Early symptoms are related to hyperglycemia and include polydipsia... read more , adrenal insufficiency Clinical syndromes , and cancer.
 Amphetamine abuse Amphetamines Amphetamines are sympathomimetic drugs with central nervous system stimulant and euphoriant properties whose toxic adverse effects include delirium, hypertension, seizures, and hyperthermia... read more may cause similar symptoms.

 Mortality rates are high, approaching 10% per decade among affected people who come to clinical attention; unrecognized mild disease probably rarely leads to death.
 With treatment, prognosis is as follows: